Sealy Adjustable Base Review

 While we can’t say all these problems will be solved 100% of the time with an adjustable base, there are people out there who claim it’s really helped.
 My (Slumber Yard McKenzie Dillon) significant other snored like a lawn mower before we got our Lucid Adjustable Base, now I sleep soundly through the night without having someone snorting in my ear.
 But aside from all that, it’s still a nice way to relax in bed with a good book or your favorite Netflix show.
 So if that’s the main reason you want one, we don’t blame you.

 Your bed frame should be delivered in about 1-2 weeks, but that depends from which retailer you purchase from.

-Sealy sells several different types of mattresses, even a dog bed.
+Sealy sells several different types of mattresses, pillows and even a dog bed.